 Next, click on ‘Advanced settings’.

-This is how you can disable or change level of hardware acceleration in Windows 7.
+This is how you can enable, disable, or change the level of hardware acceleration in Windows 11/10/8/7.

 If you find that the option is grayed out, check if your hardware permits it and ensure that you have updated drivers.
 You may also see if DWORD DisableHWAcceleration exists in the following registry key and that it has a value of 0.

 If it does not exist, create a new DWORD DisableHWAcceleration.
 A value of 1 disables hardware acceleration.
 A value of 0 enables hardware acceleration, provided the system meets hardware acceleration requirements.

 You can use the above Registry method to disable hardware acceleration in Windows 10.